riley-x/Zygos/app/src/main/java/com/example/zygos/data/README.md

 - *Interest*: This should always have ticker == "CASH", and the value field with the amount of the interest.
   All other fields can remain empty.

-## Lots
+## Special Cases

-WARNING: `sharesOpen` and `realizedClosed` have special use for CASH lots!
+### CASH

-- *CASH*: Cash lots summarize *Transfers* and *Interest*.
+Cash lots summarize *Transfers* and *Interest*.
 Every account should have exactly one CASH lot after initial setup.
 The `openTransactionId` keeps track of when the account was opened/first funded.
 `sharesOpen` is the net value sum of all transfers, while `realizedClosed` is the net sum of all other transactions.
+In `Position` these fields are mapped to `costBasis` and `realizedClosed` respectively.